dapr/proposals/R-inline-resiliency-policies-in-pubsub-subscribers.md

 How will success be measured?

-* By allowing specialised resiliency policies per subscriber across all topics and apps.
+* By allowing specialised resiliency policies per subscription across all topics and apps.

 ## Completion Checklist